Internal Parasites

 Diarrhea, vomiting, and weight loss can be among the most common clinical signs of GI parasite infections.
 However, many infected pets don’t show any clinical signs at all.

-In humans, if a person accidentally ingests roundworm eggs, the larvae can migrate into the body and cause organ damage and potential blindness.
+These parasites are also a health risk to humans and are considered zoonotic – meaning they can be transmitted from animals to people.
+For example, if a person accidentally ingests roundworm eggs, the larvae can migrate in the body and cause organ damage and potentially blindness.
 Infective hookworm larvae in the environment can penetrate the skin.
 When this happens in humans, the condition is called cutaneous larva migrans.
 People with this condition may experience itchy skin lesions with a snakelike pattern.

 Because of the health risk to your family and pets, it is important to keep your pet on a year-round parasite prevention program.
 There are several preventatives that when used properly, are very effective at greatly reducing the risk of your pet acquiring intestinal parasites.
 Additionally, you can help prevent the risk of zoonotic disease in your family by practicing good hygiene (request hand washing), avoiding eating unwashed raw vegetables or undercooked meats, and cleaning up pet feces in your yard.
 For more information about pets and parasites, visit the Pets and Parasites organization, and consult with one of our friendly staff.